onvlt/pollen-workspace/README.md

 Running `pollen render doc.ctx` transforms Pollen markup file to X-expression and parses custom markdown syntax (see `lib/markup.rkt` for reference).
 Then, in `template.ctx` we run `txexpr->ctx` from `lib/targets/ctx.rkt` to convert this X-expression co TeX markup.

-`pollen render doc.pdf` will run `pollen render doc.ctx` on background and then tries to compile it with ConTeXt executable to PDF.
+`pollen render doc.pdf` will run `pollen render doc.ctx` on background and then tries to compile ConTeXt source file with ConTeXt executable to PDF.

 `template.cxt` is derived from [Pandoc ConTeXt](https://github.com/jgm/pandoc/blob/main/data/templates/default.context) template.